Drinking water quality standards gives the important quality parameters set for drinking water.

-Iron or copper can leach from the pipe into the a water.
+Iron or copper can leach from the pipe into the water.
 Less common metals, such as Zinc and manganese can also be a problem.
-If you are worried, have your water analysed Contact a certified laboratory, or your water utility.
+If you are worried, have your water analysed Contact a certified laboratory or your water utility.

 Chlorine, chemical, or medicinal taste or smell:

 Adding or interacting with chlorine in water the formation of organic materials in your plumbing system may cause chlorine taste or odour Strong.
 It is not usually an immediate health hazard.
 If you find the taste or smell strong, contact Water utility for your local health agency or advice.

 Bacteria that grow in your sink drain or hot water heater may smell.
 Naturally having hydrogen sulphide in your water supply can also cause this type of odour.
 To evaluate Reason, pour a small amount of water into a narrow glass, step away from the sink, turn the water around inside the glass, and sniff it.